schlotg/viage-shopping-list/docs/css.md

 All normal CSS rules apply and all CSS features are available as Viage does nothing to get in the way of the DOM's CSS processor.

 ### Making the App look pretty
-First lets add some global style.
+For the sake of this demo I am going to make this easy by adding all the CSS changes into the global CSS file.
 Add the folowing lines to the src/index.css file:
 ```css
 body {
 font-family: "Segoe UI",Arial,sans-serif;